 Flexibility is key.
 Choose among several different inclusive 'safaris' already designed with daily guided excursions by boat to the surrounding islands, including one crafted specifically for families with young children.
 Or, book a few nights (at least two are recommended) on half-board basis only.

 Meals consist of fresh, organic food with most of the ingredients supplied by the surrounding garden and farm.
+Dinner is a four-course tasting menu that past travelers often rave about in their reviews.

 BEST COMBINED WITH